 Employers may adopt broader paid time off policies that allow employees to take leave for vacation as well as for the purposes identified by the Act.
 To satisfy the Act such policies must conform with the terms of the Act and paid time off provided under those policies must satisfy the requirements for leave provided for by the Act.

-Planning for the Act
+Planning for the Earned Sick and Safe Leave Act